6 Sources

 Copy Link

-Researchers develop Centaur, an AI system trained on psychological experiments that can predict human decision-making across various tasks, outperforming traditional models and offering new insights into cognitive science.
+Researchers develop Centaur, an AI model trained on psychological experiments that can predict human decision-making across various tasks, outperforming traditional cognitive models and opening new avenues for understanding human cognition.

 Source: The New York Times